moazmaksod/LabWise/docs/LabWise_roadmap.md

 Rationale and Strategic Sequencing

 A stock-out of a critical reagent can bring a whole section of the laboratory to a standstill, delaying patient diagnoses and costing the lab revenue.3 This sprint tackles that high-impact operational risk.
-By automating consumption tracking and reorder alerts, LabFlow removes the potential for human error in a tedious manual process.
+By automating consumption tracking and reorder alerts, LabWise removes the potential for human error in a tedious manual process.
 This ensures operational continuity and allows the manager to focus on strategic tasks rather than constantly checking supply closets.
 It's a direct investment in the lab's operational resilience.

 Acceptance Criteria